cesc1989/apuntes/Luna/Therapist_Signup/Casos/005 - Initial Form Date Offset en HubSpot.md

 >
 > For example, May 1 2015 would be 1430438400000 (01 May 2015 00:00:00 UTC).
 If you try to set a value that is not midnight UTC, you will receive an error.
 >
-> _In HubSpot, date properties always display the specific date they are set to, regardless of the time zone setting of the portal or the user_.
+> ==In HubSpot, date properties always display the specific date they are set to, regardless of the time zone setting of the portal or the user==.

 Para hacer eso, en los inicios del proyecto Therapist Signup se implementó esta función:
 ```ruby